profolsen/Footnote/README.md

 Finally, there is a short description of what the instruction does.
 * dup (0xA) | (x... -> x x...) this instruction pushes a duplicate of the value on top of the stack.
 * down val (0xB) | [val = 1: (x y... -> y x...), val = 2: (x y z... -> y z x...)] this instruction moves the top element on the stack val levels deep into the stack.
-* cmp (0xC) | (x y... -> r...) this instruction pops the top value of the stack and duplicates that number of values.
-In the picture of the effects of this instruction on the stack, r is -1 if x < y, 0 if x = y, and 1 if x > y.
-* add (0x4) | (x y... -> x+y...) this instruction replaces the top value on the stack with the sum of the top two values on the stack.
+* iarith code (0x4) | (x y... -> f(x, y)...) this instruction applies a mathematical function to the top two stack elements.
+The function this instruction executes depends on the argument code which must be supplied.
+See <b>Integer Arithmetic Extended Instructions</b> below for details.
+* undefined (0xC) | (no stack effects) This instruction does nothing.
-* sub (0x5) | (x y... -> x-y...) this instruction replaces the top value on the stack with the top value minus the next value.
+* farith code (0x5) | (x y... -> f(x, y)...)
+This instruction pops the top two values from the stack, performs some floating point operation (designated by the code argument) on them and pushes the result to the stack.
-* mul (0x6) | (x y... -> x*y...) this instruction replaces the top value on the stack with the top two values multiplied together.
-* div (0x7) | (x y... -> x/y...)) this instruction replaces the top value on the stack with the top value divided by the next value.
+Currently, no floating point operations are defined.
+* undefined (0x6) | (no stack effects) This instruction does nothing.
+* undefined (0x7) | (no stack effects) This instruction does nothing.
 * jmp (0x0) | (x... -> ...) this instruction pops the top value off the stack and goes to that position.
 * beq (0x1) | (x y z... -> ...) this instruction branches pops the top three values off the stack.
 If the second two popped values are equal, it branches to the first popped value.